pingidentity/pingdirectory-go-client/docs/ConsoleWebApplicationExtensionResponse.md

 ### NewConsoleWebApplicationExtensionResponse

-`func NewConsoleWebApplicationExtensionResponse(baseContextPath string, ) *ConsoleWebApplicationExtensionResponse`
+`func NewConsoleWebApplicationExtensionResponse(schemas []EnumconsoleWebApplicationExtensionSchemaUrn, id string, baseContextPath string, ) *ConsoleWebApplicationExtensionResponse`

 NewConsoleWebApplicationExtensionResponse instantiates a new ConsoleWebApplicationExtensionResponse object This constructor will assign default values to properties that have it defined,